 - Obey all road closures and detours.

-Should I use tap water during a PG&E Public Safety Power Shutoff?
+Should I use tap water during a PG&E power shutoff?

-Will my cell phone or landline work during a PG&E Public Safety Power Shutoff?
+Will my cell phone or landline work during a PG&E power shutoff?

 - Cell phones: Cell phone towers usually have battery backup and/or generators, and thus will function for two to five days.
 You may have service for as long as you have battery power on your phone.
-It is advised to buy an external battery or a charger powered by a solar panel or hand crank to stay connected during a PG&E PSPS event.
+It is advised to buy an external battery or a charger powered by a solar panel or hand crank to stay connected during a PG&E power shutoff.

 - Landlines: There are two kinds of landline services: rotary phones Voice over IP (VoIP).
 Rotary phones will not have power issues, while VoIP will not work as they depend on internet modems, which will go out during a power outage.